1242035/spree/guides/src/content/user/configuration/configuring_taxes.md

 * **Tax Category** - The [tax category](#tax-categories) that relates to this tax rate.
 * **Included in Price** - Check this box if you have already added the cost of tax into the price of the items.
 * **Show Rate in Label** - When this box is checked, order summaries will include the tax rate, not just the tax amount.
-* **Calculator** - By default, Spree uses the Default Tax calculator (a simple tax rate times item price adjusted for any promotions) calculation to determine tax.
+* **Calculator** - By default, Viauco uses the Default Tax calculator (a simple tax rate times item price adjusted for any promotions) calculation to determine tax.
 If you need something more specific or customized than this, it can be done - you'll just need to work with your development team to make it happen.

 ## Tax Settings